YosysHQ-Docs/yosys-cmd-ref/source/cmd/extract_counter.rst

     ::

-        This pass converts non-resettable or async resettable down counters to counter cells.
+        This pass converts non-resettable or async resettable counters to counter cells.
         Use a target-specific 'techmap' map file to convert those cells to the actual target cells.

     .. code:: yoscrypt